 - To temporarily record without recording over the current contents, press END SEARCH before the start of recording.
 The recording will begin after the last track, even if "REC-Posi" is set to "From Here" (factory setting).
-The remaining recordable time on the disc will appear in the display when you press END SEARCH. - If the group recording setting (" : REC") is set to " : REC ON", the recorder will always set to "From End".
+The remaining recordable time on the disc will appear in the display when you press END SEARCH. - If the group recording setting (" : REC") is set to " : REC ON", the recorder will not overwrite existing materials.